Xonshiz/Hulusubs_dl/ReadMe.md

 # How do I do what I have to do?
 (Simple Guide)
-Watch this video if you can't get what I wrote below : https://www.youtube.com/watch?v=iqH_vXMbPHo (Will be updated soon!)
+Watch this video if you can't get what I wrote below : https://youtu.be/Ymrh99SUpUQ

 1.)
 Run "HuluSubs.py" File.
 (Run within CMD if you want to see the errors,if any).